-Total Student Contact Hours Scheduled: The amount, to tenths, of semester contact hours scheduled at the semester/quarter census date.
+Total Student Contact Hours Scheduled: The amount, to tenths, of semester contact hours scheduled for the semester/quarter.
 "No credit" or non-credit courses should have a value of 000.0 (zero)., coded as 0000.

 Actual credit earned should be reflected for variable contact hour courses.
-Note: This field is the summation of Course Credit/Contact Hours for all courses with Contact Hour Course Flag equal to "C".

-Total Student Credit Hours Scheduled: The amount, to tenths, of semester credit hours (SCH equivalents) scheduled at the semester/quarter census date.
+Total Student Credit Hours Scheduled: The amount, to tenths, of semester credit hours (SCH equivalents) scheduled for the semester/quarter.
 "No credit" or non-credit courses should have a value of 000.0 (zero), coded at 0000.
 Actual credit earned should be reflected for variable credit courses.
-Note: This field is the summation of Course Credit/Contact Hours for all courses with Contact Hour Course Flag equal to Blank.
 All students must have at least one course.
-For those campuses that use block scheduling, if the student is registered in the first course of the block as of the Census Date, all courses in the block should have Enrolled at Census Date = Y.